EJHortala/ankitrathi169.github.io/About_This_Course.md

 # 1. Why this course?
-## - Too many courses, books & blogs
+## - Too many courses, books & blogs on AI/ML algorithms
-## - But no material covers end-to-end aspects
+## - But no material covers end-to-end aspects of AI field
 ## - Mostly revolves around algorithms & its optimization
 ## - AI projects start with identifying AI opportunities
-## - Convcludes with monitoring & maintaining models in production
+## - AI projects conclude with monitoring & maintaining models in production
+## - This course aims to provide holistic view of AI field with decent depth

 # 2. What is covered in this course?
 ## - AI Introduction